 American Psycho was followed by an infuriatingly bland sequel American Psycho II: All American Girl (2002) wherein Mila Kunis plays the woman who killed Patrick Bateman as a child and becomes psychopathic herself while at college.

 Mary Harron had previously made the fine, incisive I Shot Andy Warhol (1996) based on the life of Valerie Solanas and went onto make The Notorious Bettie Page (2006), the vampire film The Moth Diaries (2011) and Charlie Says (2018) about the Manson Killings.

-Bret Easton Ellis’s works have also been adapted as the films Less Than Zero (1987), The Rules of Attraction (2002) and The Informers (2008), while he has also written the original screenplays for The Canyons (2013), the horror film The Curse of Downers Grove (2015) in which a teenage girl has her life terrorised by a revenge-seeking jock and Smiley Face Killers (2020) supposedly based on a true-life group of serial killers.
+Bret Easton Ellis’s works have also been adapted as the films Less Than Zero (1987), The Rules of Attraction (2002) and The Informers (2008), while he has also written the original screenplays for The Canyons (2013), the horror film The Curse of Downers Grove (2015) in which a teenage girl has her life terrorised by a revenge-seeking jock and Smiley Face Killers (2020) based on a group of theoretically speculated true-life serial killers.

 (Winner in this site’s Top 10 Films of 2000.
 Winner Best Adapted Screenplay, Nominee for Best Director, Best Actor (Christian Bale), Best Supporting Actress (Chloe Sevigny) and Best Cinematography at this site’s Best of 2000 Awards).